khuei/tdr/README.md

 # Todo-rs

-> Todo TUI written in Rust
+> Todo TUI written in Rust.
+This is a rough work in progress, so all features

-> This is a rough work in progress, so all features are subjected to changes
+> and appearances are subjected to changes

 ## Demo